You have a great idea for a mobile app—one that is going to boost your business to new heights. You just know it.

-So you build this great app and get it out to your users … and it flops.
+So you build this great app and get it out to your users and … crickets.
 No one uses it.

 What went wrong?

 It’s possible someone else beat you to market.
-By the end of this year, the number of mobile apps downloaded worldwide will reach 258.2 billion.
+By the end of this year, Statista estimates that 165 billion apps will be downloaded from the Google Play Store and Apple App Store.
 That’s a lot of competition.

 Most likely, though, users didn’t love your app for one of five reasons:

 - They had trouble using it.
 Either the user interface (UI) confused them, or it didn’t deliver a good user experience (UX).